Pocantico Hills, New York: History

-In 1880, The "Old Put" Railroad ran from New York to Brewster.
-The section between East View and Pocantico Hills, travelled over an 80-foot-high trestle over a marsh-filled valley.
+In 1880, the "Old Put" Railroad ran from New York to Brewster.
+The section between East View and Pocantico Hills travelled over an 80-foot-high trestle across the marsh-filled Storm Brook Valley.
 Because of the dangers of crossing the bridge, which often required that trains slow down to a crawl, the line was rerouted west around that valley in 1881.
-The bridge was torn down in 1883, and the valley became the Tarrytown Reservoir.
+The bridge was torn down in 1883, and the valley became the Tarrytown Reservoir in the 1890s, after the damming of Storm Brook.
 The railroad ran through the Rockefeller property.
 In 1928, John D. Rockefeller Jr. negotiated with the New York Central Railroad to relocate the line along the Saw Mill River, costing $200,000, which Rockefeller Jr. paid.
 When the De La Salle Brothers' property in Amawalk was condemned to make way for the New Croton Reservoir, they moved the novitiate to Pocantico.
 Around 1929, the Rockefeller family purchased the property.